Mabel Acosta has always valued inclusive communities. She put her passion to use, promoting diversity at a top business school.

-Hoping to learn about a new business function, Mabel undertook an internship in marketing with diagnostic equipment manufacturer, Danahar, in the summer.
+Hoping to learn about a new business function, Mabel undertook an internship in marketing with diagnostic equipment manufacturer, Danahar, during her MBA.

 This involved taking a device to a new market segment, conducting research with an emphasis on user experience.

-Wherever she finds herself, Mabel plans to use the diverse network she’s building to stay abreast of opportunities.
+Wherever she finds herself in the future, Mabel plans to use the diverse network she’s building to stay abreast of opportunities.

 “The UNC MBA pushed me to network even more, and develop relationships that I can continue after business school,” she says.